MetaR-Languages/MetaR-Languages.github.io/MetaR/win/README.md

     * **Name**: _R_HOME_
     * **Value**: _installation path to R_ (where R has been installed)

-   Calling R.home() in the R console will return the installation path.
-See https://stat.ethz.ch/R-manual/R-devel/library/base/html/Rhome.html.
+   Typing `R.home()` + pressing <Enter/Return> in the R console will return the installation path.
+See [https://stat.ethz.ch/R-manual/R-devel/library/base/html/Rhome.html](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Rhome.html).

 3. Enable automatic reference re-resolution in the editor.
 For that, you need to enable the corresponding flag ("Automatically run reference resolve quick fixes") on the Editor page in the Project settings (menu File&gt;Settings...&gt;Editor&gt; General) as shown: